gvwilson/thirdbit/teaching/biblio.md

 *   <a id="kirschner-minimal">[Kirschner2006]</a> Paul Kirschner, John Sweller, and Richard Clark: "Why Minimal Guidance During Instruction Does Not Work: An Analysis of the Failure of Constructivist, Discovery, Problem-Based, Experiential, and Inquiry-Based Teaching." _Educational Psychologist_, 41(2), 2006. _Argues that inquiry-based learning is less effective for novices than guided instruction._

 *   <a id="koedinger-doing-watching">[Koedinger2015]</a> Kenneth R. Koedinger, Jihee Kim, Julianna Zhuxin Jia, Elizabeth A. McLaughlin, and Norman L. Bier: "Learning is Not a Spectator Sport: Doing is Better Than Watching for Learning from a MOOC" _Proc.
 Second ACM Conference on Learning @ Scale_, 2015, 10.1145/2724660.2724681. _Measures the benefits of doing rather than watching._

+*  <a id="kuchner-marketing">[Kuchner2011]</a> Marc Kuchner: _[Marketing for Scientists: How to Shine in Tough Times](https://www.amazon.com/Marketing-Scientists-Shine-Tough-Times/dp/1597269948/)_.
+Island Press, 2011, 978-1597269940. _A short, readable guide to making people aware of, and care about, your work._

 *   <a id="kuittinen-patterns">[Kuittinen2004]</a> Marja Kuittinen and Jorma Sajaniemi: "Teaching Roles of Variables in Elementary Programming Courses" _Proc.
 9th Annual SIGCSE Conference on Innovation and Technology in Computer Science Education_, 2004, 10.1145/1007996.1008014. _Presents a few patterns used in novice programming and looks at the pedagogical value of teaching them._